Magnify-Cash/magnify-monorepo/README.md

 The environment is now ready.
 Now you can run `yarn faucet start` to start the faucet, and// or run `yarn dapp start` to start the dapp.

 **Notes:**

 - Anytime you have made changes in the contracts, run `yarn deploy:local` again.
 - If you close the hardhat chain process, you have to restart the `graph-node` script too.
 - The scripts will work only if you have this repo and the graph-node repo in the same directory.

+### Running tests

+Run `yarn contracts test` to run all smart contract tests.
+To target specific tests, e.g. to run tests with the name `NFTYNotes` you can run `yarn contracts test --grep "NFTYNotes"`.